jagereren/ML-from-scratch/README.md

 ## Description

-Machine learning project using logistic regression, written from scratch (without any librairy like scikit learn etc).
+Machine learning project using logistic regression, written from scratch (without any librairy like scikit-learn).

 ## Installation